 Users log into CWS using a username and a password.
 These have to be specified, respectively, in the username and password fields (in cleartext!).
 These credentials need to be inserted (i.e. there's no way to have an automatic login, a "guest" session, etc.) and, if they match, the login (usually) succeeds.
-The user needs to login again if he/she doesn't navigate the site for cookie\duration seconds (specified in the cms.conf file).
+The user needs to login again if they do not navigate the site for cookie\duration seconds (specified in the cms.conf file).

 In fact, there are other reasons that can cause the login to fail.
-If the ip\lock option (in cms.conf) is set to true then the login will fail if the IP address that attempted it is different from the ip field of the specified user.
-If ip is 0.0.0 then this check will be skipped, even if ip\lock is true.
-Note that if a reverse-proxy (like nginx) is in use then it is necessary to set is\proxy\used (in cms.conf) to true.
+If the ip\lock option (in cms.conf) is set to true then the login will fail if the IP address that attempted it doesn't match the address or subnet in the ip field of the specified user.
+If ip is not set then this check is skipped, even if ip\lock is true.
+Note that if a reverse-proxy (like nginx) is in use then it is necessary to set is\proxy\used (in cms.conf) to true and configure the proxy in order to properly pass the X-Forwarded-For-style headers (see Recommended setup).

-The login can also fail if block\hidden\users (in cms.conf) is true and the user one wants to login as has the hidden field set.
+The login can also fail if block\hidden\users (in cms.conf) is true and the user trying to login as has the hidden field set.